 8. If we believe your charge point is eligible for an OLEV grant

 If we believe your charge point and/or installation are eligible for an OLEV grant, we will only ask you to pay us the difference between the OLEV grant available and the total price in our quote.
-We will apply for an OLEV grant on your behalf to cover the balance.
+We will apply for an OLEV grant on your behalf to cover the balance we're owed.

 To complete the OLEV grant application, you need to give us certain information and sign the customer declaration.
 By accepting our quote, you agree that;